 White Moss Quarry Development

-Plans for the site, which is located by the M6 motorway at the old White Moss Quarry, include provision for 1,000 new homes, along with a 150 bed extra care housing facility and additional retail units.
+Plans for the site, which is located by the M6 motorway at the old White Moss Quarry, include provision for 1,000 new homes, along with a 150 bed extra care housing facility and additional retail units in Alsager.

 The developers, Liverpool’s Renew Land Developments Ltd, hope that the ‘new village’ will enhance local economy, and local business owners have been quick to recognise the benefits that the development will bring to the area.

-Jethro Redmore, Manager of the Air Quality Impact Group at REC Ltd said,
+Jethro Redmore, Manager of the Air Quality Impact Group at REC said,

 “Renew Land Developments approached us in to assist with a number of assessments with the site following similar successful projects within Cheshire East.